LunarEyeGaming/voided/README.md

 Alternatively, you can just enter `/warp instanceworld:v-ancientstronghold` into the console, but I recommend trying to follow the above hint first.

-The only way to access the Voltage biome at the moment is through `/warp instanceworld:v-voltagetest`.
+The Voltage biome is accessible through the Extradimensional Star systems, or through `/warp instanceworld:v-voltagetest`.

+Credits are given in [CREDITS.md](CREDITS.md)